pandastack-in/.github/profile/README.md

 ## Hi there 👋

 ```
-// Developer Web Platform - README in a Funny Way
+// PandaStack Web Platform

-console.log("Welcome to the Developer Web Platform!");
+console.log("Welcome to the PandaStack!");
 console.log("Where all your development dreams come true... or at least become slightly less nightmarish.");

 const platform = {